Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/README.md

 ## Examples

 1. Run the `mvn spring-boot:run` in the root of the code sample to get the app running.

-1. Send a POST request to service bus queue
+2. Send a POST request to service bus queue

         $ curl -X POST http://localhost:8080/queues?message=hello

+   or when the app runs on App Service or VM

+        $ curl -d -X POST https://[your-app-URL]/queues?message=hello

-1. Verify in your app’s logs that a similar message was posted:
+3. Verify in your app’s logs that a similar message was posted:

         Message was sent successfully for queue1.
         New message received: 'hello'
         Message 'hello' successfully checkpointed
         Message was sent successfully for queue2.

-1. Delete the resources on [Azure Portal][azure-portal] to avoid unexpected charges.
+4. Delete the resources on [Azure Portal][azure-portal] to avoid unexpected charges.

 ## Troubleshooting